-Aircraft will continue to be the livery of the mainline partner for which it is being operated.
-Once the FAA issues a single operating certificate, ASA will be the carrier identified as operating all flights.
-Although the Carriers do not hold themselves out to the public as individual airlines under their own liveries and logos, they do hold themselves as a single entity to their mainline partners.
+Aircraft will continue to display the livery of the mainline partner for which it is being operated.
+Once the FAA issues a SOC, the merged entity will be the carrier identified as operating all flights.
+Although the Carriers do not hold themselves out to the public as individual airlines under their own liveries and logos, they hold themselves out as a single entity to their mainline partners.